 - Maligne Canyon - Water from tall mountain ranges and nearby lakes has carved this impressive, deep, and narrow canyon through limestone, making it a must-see.

-From the main parking area, the canyon is just a minute’s walk away, but there are many different views to peer into.
-For those wanting a hike, starting from the 5th Bridge location offers the chance to follow trails running the canyon’s entire length.
+From the main parking area, the canyon is just a minute’s walk away, with many different views to peer into.
+For those looking to hike, starting from the 5th Bridge location offers the opportunity to follow trails running the entire canyon length.

-- Maligne Lake - At the end of Maligne Lake Road, after passing Maligne Canyon and Medicine Lake, lies Maligne Lake.
-There are several spots to enjoy the lakeshore, though hiking trails are short and limited.
+- Maligne Lake - Located at the end of Maligne Lake Road, after passing Maligne Canyon and Medicine Lake, we arrive at Maligne Lake.
+Several places offer lakeshore enjoyment, though hiking trails are short and limited.

-The most popular activity at Maligne Lake is the famous cruise to capture the iconic photo of Spirit Lake.
-It’s important to prebook your cruise time if planning to go.
+The most popular activity at Maligne Lake is the famous cruise to capture the iconic Spirit Lake photo.
+Prebooking your cruise time is essential if planning to go.

 - Old Fort Point Loop Trail - Close to town, Old Fort Point offers a short stair climb and trails for those wanting to go further, providing superb views back to the town and along Jasper’s valleys.
 Big Horn Sheep are commonly found here.

 Two superb hikes depart from the small viewpoint and car park.
-The Path of the Glacier, 1.6km (1 mile) with a 70m (230 feet) elevation change to Cavell Pond, where you might see icebergs that have fallen from Cavell Glacier.
-Or, the Cavell Meadows Trail, 7km (4.3 miles) with a 500m (1640 feet) elevation change (recommended in mid-summer) for an array of mountain wildflowers, views of Angel Glacier, and squeaking mountain pikas and ground squirrels.
+The Path of the Glacier, 1.6km (1 mile) with a 70m (230 feet) elevation change to Cavell Pond, where you might see icebergs floating from above Cavell Glacier.
+Alternatively, the Cavell Meadows Trail, 7km (4.3 miles) with a 500m (1640 feet) elevation change (recommended in mid-summer) offers an array of mountain wildflowers, views of Angel Glacier, and squeaking mountain pikas and ground squirrels.

 Driving Highway 16 from town, there are many wildlife viewing opportunities, especially along the Athabasca River.
-There are also several short sightseeing and viewpoint stops along the way.
+Several short sightseeing and viewpoint stops are also available along the way.

-- Canadian Rockies - As the audio guides provide commentary based on your GPS location, you can create your own itinerary along the tour route(s) to match your interests and schedule.
+- Canadian Rockies - With audio guides providing commentary based on GPS location, you can create your own itinerary along the tour route(s) to match your interests and schedule.

 Our most comprehensive guide for exploring the Canadian Rockies.
 This one app includes all four of our individual tours for Banff Townsite and Surrounds, Lake Louise and Yoho, Icefields Parkway, and Jasper National Park.